In this video Matt demonstrates how to fix a petrol lawnmower that won't start.

 Hi, I’m Matt from eSpares.

-These gears, I don’t know if you can see in there, there’s actually three nylon gears.
-They can actually break quite easily, and you can see a colleague of mine actually replacing those in another video.
-By that all looks fine.
+These gears, I don’t know if you can see in there, there are actually three nylon gears.
+They can actually break quite easily, and you can see a colleague of mine actually replacing those in another video, but that all looks fine.